digisavvy/some-like-it-neat/README.md

 Description
 ---------------

 Some Like it Neat is a Minimal Starter theme that is Responsive out of the box.
-It uses SASS along with Bourbon Neat for help with Responsive grids.
+It uses Sass along with Bourbon Neat for help with Responsive grids.
 It's based on _s and is pretty rad.

 What's Inside?
 ---------------

-* Bourbon (http://bourbon.io), Neat (http://neat.bourbon.io), Bitters (http://bitters.bourbon.io) and Refills (http://refills.bourbon.io) — Bourbon provides a lightweight SASS library (similar to Compass).
+* Bourbon (http://bourbon.io), Neat (http://neat.bourbon.io), Bitters (http://bitters.bourbon.io) and Refills (http://refills.bourbon.io) — Bourbon provides a lightweight Sass library (similar to Compass).

 Neat extends bourbon and provides a nice and lightweight grid framework as a base for this project.
 Refills and Bitters provide additional styling and UI elements.
 I suggest you visit each of these projects to learn more and how to use them.

 * Underscores (_s) based theme.
 There's smarter folks than me building great sh*t (http://underscores.me)

-* SASS.
+* Sass.
 We're using it and to update this theme you should be cozy with it or get ready to learn how to use.
-As of the initial writing of this ReadMe, I've been using SASS like a piece of shit asshole.
+As of the initial writing of this ReadMe, I've been using Sass like a piece of shit asshole.
 I don't know what the fuck I'm doing.
 So if you do, please feel free to school a chump!
-If you don't know SASS, you should definitely jump in.
+If you don't know Sass, you should definitely jump in.
 The water's fine and you'll thank me later.
 I accept thanks in burritos, doritos, fritos and cheetos only.

 * Theme Hook Alliance — One of the things I learned to love about working with Frameworks were their hooks.
 Thematic and Genesis introduced me to the notion.
 Since them I've been using them like they're going out of style.
 When I set out to make my own starter theme I wanted to make something that had "just the right amount" of features for me.
 I knew I needed hooks.
 The THA project was intro'd to me by Brandon Dove, at the OCWP (http://ocwp.org) developer's day meetup.
 Thought it was super neat.
 So I bundled that hot mess right into this thing.